ExWeb3/block_keys/README.md

 Using the Master Public Key you can also setup a watch-only wallet in order to reconcile the payments you receive.

 # How to use this

+## Mnemonic Lenghts

+This library supports a wide range of mnemonic sizes: from 3 words to 24 words. **Please note that anything less than 12 word mnemonics are not recommended for generating blockchain wallets.**

 ## Import Ledger Nano mnemonic